bendory/tekton-on-gcp/README.md

 # Tekton on GCP
-This repo demonstrated a scripted setup of Tekton on GCP, from standup through end-to-end build-and-push of container to AR.
+This repo demonstrates a scripted setup of Tekton on GCP, from standup through end-to-end build-and-push of container to AR.

 1. Set up a GCP project, including billing setup.